lyraproj/puppet-parser/pn.md

 ### PN represented as String

-The native string representation of a PN is similar to Clojure.
+The native textual representation of a PN is similar to Clojure.

 PN Node | Sample string representation
 --------|----------